Buachaille Etive Mòr

-Buachaille Etive Mòr (/ˈbuəxeɪl ˈɛtɪv ˈmɔr/), Buachaille Èite Mòr, 'great herdsman of Etive'), also known simply in English as 'The Buachaille', is a mountain at the head of Glen Etive in the Highlands of Scotland.
+Buachaille Etive Mòr (/ˈbuəxeɪl ˈɛtɪv ˈmɔr/; Buachaille Èite Mòr, "great herdsman of Etive"), also known simply as "The Buachaille", is a mountain at the head of Glen Etive in the Highlands of Scotland.
 Its pyramidal shape, as seen from the northeast, makes it one of the most recognisable mountains in Scotland, and one of the most depicted on postcards and calendars.

 Buachaille Etive Mòr is a large ridge nearly five miles (8 km) long, almost entirely encircled by the River Etive and its tributary the River Coupall.
 The ridge contains four main peaks: from north-east to south-west these are Stob Dearg (1,021.4 m), Stob na Doire (1,011 m), Stob Coire Altruim (941 m) and Stob na Bròige (956 m).
 Stob Dearg and Stob na Bròige are both Munros; the latter was promoted to Munro status by the Scottish Mountaineering Club in 1997.
 To the west is the smaller ridge, Buachaille Etive Beag.